Berberis agricola

-Berberis agricola is a plant species endemic to Xizang (Tibet).
+Berberis agricola is a plant species endemic to Tibet.
 It grows on mountain slopes at elevations of 3200–3600 m.

 Berberis agricola is a deciduous shrub up to 2 m tall, with spines up to 15 mm long along the younger twigs.
 Leaves are obovate, up to 25 mm long, dark green above, lighter green below.
 Flowers are borne in a raceme of up to 30 flowers.